dessy/dessy/blog/_posts/2012-04-04-beginner-ruby.markdown

 of anything programming-related.
 I think of it not as an intro to Ruby, but an intro to programming, with Ruby as the vehicle to get the audience familiar with basic concepts.

 During the workshop, I had several questions along the lines of "Where do I go from here?".
-In a day full of incredible highs, the peak of the mountain was when I was asked that very question.
 I know that Ladies Learning Code has hit on something amazing when a roomful of people in the middle of a feast are asking for more food.
 So, in response to this and other similar questions, I've compiled a list of
 resources: